-Server DNS name that will be used for purposes of the Web interface (e.g. server.company.com).
 The name need not be necessarily identical with the host name, however, there must exist an appropriate entry in DNS for proper name resolution.
 The SSL certificate for the secure web interface (see below) should be also issued for the server (i.e. the server name).
 The server name is also used in case that WinRoute needs redirect the browser to the login page (for example if an unauthenticated user attempts to open a web page where authentication is required - see chapters 10.1 and 12.2).

-Note: If all clients accessing the Web Interface use the DNS plug-in in WinRoute as a DNS server, there is no need to add the server name to DNS.
-The name is already known and combined with the name of the local domain - see chapter 8.1).
+- 1. If all clients accessing the web interface use the DNS module in WinRoute as a DNS server, there is no need to add the server name to DNS.
+The name is already known and combined with the name of the local domain see chapter 8.1). - 2.
+In the Software Appliance / VMware Virtual Appliance edition, name of the server defined on the System Configuration tab is set automatically in this item see chapter 16.1.